By Sagar Shankaran, Founder of CallSphere

 Datastores: Postgres as the source of truth (per-vertical schemas like healthcare_voice, realestate_voice), ChromaDB for RAG over support docs, Redis for ephemeral session state.
 Postgres RLS enforces tenant isolation at the row level so a misconfigured query can't leak across customers.

 Why does embedding ai into saas products: architecture and ux patterns matter for revenue, not just engineering?
-57+ languages are supported out of the box, and the platform is HIPAA and SOC 2 aligned, which removes most of the procurement friction in regulated verticals.
+57+ languages are supported out of the box, and the platform is HIPAA aligned, which removes most of the procurement friction in regulated verticals.
 For a topic like "Embedding AI Into SaaS Products: Architecture and UX Patterns", that means you're not starting from scratch — you're configuring an agent template that's already been hardened across thousands of conversations.

 What are the most common mistakes teams make on day one?
 Day one is integration mapping (scheduler, CRM, messaging) and prompt tuning against your top 20 real call transcripts.
 Day two through five is shadow-mode running, where the agent transcribes and recommends but a human still answers, so you can compare side-by-side.
 Go-live is the moment your eval pass-rate clears your internal bar.